 At the time of sale of all equipment, decals and warning labels are affixed to the machine before it arrives at your facility.
 Along with the arrival of the machine you should receive a Safety Manual (To CE standards, DIN ISO 9001) as well as an Operator's Instruction manual, and a Parts manual.
 If either of these items is missing, please notify us at once by calling 704-799-0100.
 Additionally you may reference the Safety Manual on this site for your own use, and for distribution to your employees.
 If for any reason you no longer have the original Operator's Manual we will provide one to you for a nominal fee.
 Please reference the machine model and serial number when ordering for use in identifying the correct manual, as these operator's manuals are machine specific.

-We provide operators training "free of charge" to those who purchase new equipment from us.
+We provide operator training for up to 3 employees within the warranty period "free of charge" to those who purchase new equipment from us.
 Your company is encouraged to take advantage of this opportunity for training at our facility in Mooresville.
-There is no limit to the number of operators sent for training during the warranty period of the machine on a "first come, first served" basis.
+Training is scheduled on a "first come first served" basis.
 The only restriction would be availability due to class size limits.
 Please contact our Training Department for details and schedules.
-To schedule training please contact Mr. Wayne Beebe by dialing 704-799-0100 ext 7863.
+To schedule training please contact us at 704-799-0100.
 Other training opportunities are also available.
 This training can be structured to fit specific needs, upon request.

 At any time you can receive a Safety Package developed for your machine simply by requesting it.
 These packages are provided at no cost to you and contain very valuable safety information including selected warnings that have been designed especially for woodworking equipment.
 Warnings, decals and labels that are ANSI approved, along with a diagram for suggested placement on the equipment, a letter of introduction explaining the importance of these items, as well as a new Safety Manual (CE) are contained in this Safety Package.
 At any time if the labels on your equipment become faded or illegible please request new ones and affix them to your equipment as soon as it is noticed.
 We ask that the labels be positioned in a place most likely to achieve the maximum awareness of anyone that my come near the machine.
 The diagram suggesting possible placement may be of help to you in selecting the most appropriate locations for affixing these labels and warnings.
 This very simple activity can help insure the safety of your personnel.